Alcohol and Drug Prevention Policy

 All members of the campus community are also governed by laws, regulations and ordinances established by the state and local municipalities, and will be held accountable by law enforcement representatives of those entities for any illegal activity.
 It is the responsibility of all campus members to be aware of these laws.

-Changing the community culture from one that is indifferent to, or tolerates, the harm caused by excessive and illegal use requires participation by all members of the community.
-The University of Michigan-Flint has a comprehensive substance abuse prevention program which utilizes nationally recognized best practices.
+Changing the community culture from one that is indifferent to, or tolerates, the harm caused by excessive and illegal use, requires participation by all members of the community.
+The University of Michigan-Flint has a comprehensive substance abuse prevention program, which utilizes nationally recognized best practices.
 These practices are employed in order to actively promote an environment that discourages the harmful abuse of alcohol and other drugs, and strives to prevent subsequent negative outcomes.
-Strategies that are utilized include: informing students about alcohol and other drug policies, and possible consequences for policy violations; educational media campaigns promoting legal moderate use; providing information to parents about alcohol issues on campus during parent orientation; facilitating various education, skill building, and intervention programs to assist students in gaining knowledge and skills; and providing resources and support for students who seek treatment services.
-For more information please contact the Assistant Vice Chancellor for Student Affairs at 810-762-3456.
+Strategies that are utilized include: informing students about alcohol and other drug policies, and possible consequences for policy violations; educational media campaigns, promoting legal, moderate use; providing information to student's parents about alcohol issues on campus during parent orientation; facilitating various education, skill building, and intervention programs to assist students in gaining knowledge and skills; and providing resources and support for students who seek treatment services.
+For more information please contact the Assistant Vice Chancellor for Student Services and Enrollment Management at 810-762-3456.

 Counseling and Treatment Programs